github/docs/content/github/getting-started-with-github/onboarding/getting-started-with-your-github-account.md

 For more information, see "[About two-factor authentication](/github/authenticating-to-github/securing-your-account-with-two-factor-authentication-2fa/about-two-factor-authentication)."
 {% endif %}
 ### Viewing your {% data variables.product.product_name %} profile and contribution graph
 Your {% data variables.product.product_name %} profile tells people the story of your work through the repositories and gists you've pinned, the organizations you're part of, the contributions you've made, and the projects you've created.
-For more information, see “[About your profile](/github/setting-up-and-managing-your-github-profile/customizing-your-profile/about-your-profile)."

-Your profile also shows a graph of your public repository contributions over the past year.
-Additionally, you can choose to show anonymized activity from private repositories.
-For more information, see “[Viewing contributions on your profile](/github/setting-up-and-managing-your-github-profile/managing-contribution-graphs-on-your-profile/viewing-contributions-on-your-profile)."
+For more information, see “[About your profile](/github/setting-up-and-managing-your-github-profile/customizing-your-profile/about-your-profile)" and “[Viewing contributions on your profile](/github/setting-up-and-managing-your-github-profile/managing-contribution-graphs-on-your-profile/viewing-contributions-on-your-profile)."

 ## Part 2: Using {% data variables.product.product_name %}'s tools and processes
 To best use {% data variables.product.product_name %}, you'll need to set up Git.
 Git is responsible for everything {% data variables.product.prodname_dotcom %}-related that happens locally on your computer.
 To effectively collaborate on {% data variables.product.prodname_dotcom_the_website %}, you'll write in issues and pull requests using {% data variables.product.prodname_dotcom %} Flavored Markdown.